+Fax: 403-782-4107

-Fax: 403-782-4107 E-mail: sfs@burmanu.ca
+E-mail: sfs@burmanu.ca

-Tuition Due Dates:
+Tuition Due Dates: Fall Term: September 2, 2025

-Fall Term: September 3, 2024 Winter Term: January 6, 2025
+Winter Term: January 5, 2026

 - By registering for courses, students enter into a contract with Burman University to abide by the policies and to pay their accounts according to the Student Spending Plan.
-If the outlined payment plan is not fulfilled, the student's registration may be cancelled at any time during the term and/or the ability to register for subsequent terms may be denied. - If circumstances should at any time adversely alter their financial position, students must consult with the Director of Student Financial Services as soon as possible to make the necessary adjustments to their financial plan. - Burman University charges interest of 1% compounded monthly (12.68% annually) on all unpaid balances. - Students are responsible for keeping their student accounts up-to-date. - Before the end of each term, students should arrange with the Director of Student Financial Services for the payment of unpaid accounts.
-Students are responsible for costs, including legal and collection bureau fees, incurred by Burman University in the collection of any outstanding accounts. - Students with unpaid balances at Burman University or any other school cannot register until after they have made acceptable arrangements with the Director of Student Financial Services. - There is a \$25 fee to process cheques returned from the bank. - Burman University will not issue transcripts or release parchments for students or former students whose accounts (including rent accounts) are not paid in full. - In the event that the economic condition of Burman University radically changes during the academic year, the University reserves the right to alter students' charges and work commitments.
+If the outlined payment plan is not fulfilled, the student's registration may be cancelled at any time during the term and/ or the ability to register for subsequent terms may be denied. - If circumstances should at any time adversely alter their financial position, students must consult with the Director of Student Financial Services as soon as possible to make the necessary adjustments to their financial plan. - Burman University charges interest of 1% compounded monthly (12.68% annually) on all unpaid balances. - Students are responsible for keeping their student accounts up-to-date. - Before the end of each term, students should arrange with the Director of Student Financial Services for the payment of unpaid accounts.
+Students are responsible for costs, including legal and collection bureau fees, incurred by Burman University in the collection of any outstanding accounts. - Students with unpaid balances at Burman University or any other school cannot register until after they have made acceptable arrangements with the Director of Student Financial Services. - There is a \$25 fee to process cheques returned from the bank. - Burman University will not issue transcripts or release parchments for students or former students whose accounts (including rent accounts) are not paid in full.

+• In the event that the economic condition of Burman University radically changes during the academic year, the University reserves the right to alter students' charges and work commitments.
 In such cases, actions of the President's Cabinet will take precedence over financial matters published in the Academic Calendar.

-FEE SCHEDULE
+DOMESTIC FEE SCHEDULE

 (Fees are subject to change without notice.)

-Confirmation of Attendance Fee (non-refundable)\$1 150
+Confirmation of Attendance Fee (non-refundable) \$150

-Tuition (\$544/credit; full load; two terms; 30 credits) \$16,3 320
+Tuition (\$566/credit; full load; two terms; 30 credits) \$16,980

-Mandatory Fees\$9) 42
+Mandatory Fees \$980

-Residence Fees (LH/MH; dbl occupancy; room deposit) \$3,9) 50
+Residence Fees (LH/MH; dbl occupancy; room deposit) \$3,980

-Cafeteria Meal Plan (Option 1) 200
+Cafeteria Meal Plan (Option 1) \$4,200

-Miscellaneous Study Costs 100
+Miscellaneous Study Costs \$100

-Total Estimated Cost of Attendance\$25,6 562
+Total Estimated Cost of Attendance .\$26,390

-Additional costs that may not be billed to the accounts:
+Additional costs that may not be billed to accounts:

-Textbooks (estimated)\$1,5 500

-Tour fees for band, choir, orchestra and Acronaires varia ble
+Textbooks (estimated) \$1,500 Tour fees for band, choir, orchestra and Acronaires variable

-Please contact Student Financial Services for University Certificate and University Diploma tuition and fees.
+Please contact Student Financial Services for University Certificate, University Diploma, and international student tuition and fees.

-MEAL PLAN OPTIONS
+MEAL PLAN

-All students living in Lakeview Hall or Maple Hall must choose a meal plan option.
+All students living in Lakeview Hall or Maple Hall must choose the meal plan.
 The cafeteria prepares a lacto-ovo vegetarian cuisine and offers vegan choices.

-Cost billed in first month of each term Estimated number of meals/wk. at average of \$9 each Carryover unused amount from Fall Term to Winter Term Refund of unused amount end of Winter Term Option 1 \$2,100 ~10 Yes No Option 2 \$2,350 ~10 to 11 Yes Yes for amount billed and unused over \$2,350/term
+Cost billed in first month of each term Estimated number of meals/ wk. at average of \$9 each Carryover unused amount from Fall Term to Winter Term Refund of unused amount end of Winter Term \$2,100 ~10 Yes No